ShakeAnApple/cxbacktracker/README.md

 - LTL property (past-time operators and arrays are not supported);
 - a file containing NuSMV verification output in the batch mode _or_ a file with the LTL formula and a file with the full verbose counterexample produced by NuSMV model checker for the provided LTL property.

+Examples of input data can be found in `example/`

 ## How to use:

 When program is running: